 To understand how BSCs work, we need to understand how they are built.
 The main components include the blower and plenum, the work area, and controls.
 The upper area has HEPA filters and a negative pressure design.

-The work area is made of stainless steel, dished work surface, and fixtures that provide easy access to tubing into the BSC.
+The work area is made of stainless steel, a dished work surface, and fixtures that provide easy access to tubing into the BSC.
 The control part can be located above the user area or at the line of sight for easy access.

-Principles of operation use fans mounted in the cabinet to draw directional mass airflow around a user and into the air grille – protecting the operator.
+The principles of operation use fans mounted in the cabinet to draw directional mass airflow around a user and into the air grille, protecting the operator.
 The air is drawn underneath the work surface and back up to the top of the cabinet, passing through the HEPA filters.

 A column of HEPA-filtered, sterile air is also blown downward over products and processes to prevent contamination.
 Air is also exhausted through a HEPA filter, and depending on the type of Class II BSC, the air is either recirculated back into the laboratory or pulled by an exhaust fan through ductwork, where it is expelled from the building.